drone/docs/content/_index.md

 weight: 1
 aliases:
 - /getting-help/
+- /intro
+- /introduction
 ---

 # Documentation

-__Drone [by Harness](https://harness.io)™__ is a modern Continuous Integration platform that empowers busy teams to automate their build, test and release workflows using a powerful, cloud native pipeline engine.
+Drone [by Harness](https://harness.io)™ is a modern Continuous Integration platform that empowers busy teams to automate their build, test and release workflows using a powerful, cloud native pipeline engine.

 ## Installation Guides [See All]({{< relref "server/overview.md" >}})